-Soviet-born pianist Ana Palanciuc came to the US from the Republic of Moldova, where she was reared in a musical family.
-Her father was a conductor and professor of choral conducting at the Moldavian State Conservatory, and her mother was a classical pianist who studied privately with Olga Zhukova at the Moscow Conservatory.
+Soviet-born pianist Ana Palanciuc Hamilton came to the US from the Republic of Moldova, where she was reared in a musical family.
+Her father was a conductor and professor of choral conducting at the Moldavian State Conservatory, and her mother was a classical pianist who studied with Olga Zhukova at the Moscow Conservatory.
 Ana began playing piano at an early age and soon began winning competitions at the local, national, and international levels.
-Early highlights include finalist and special recognition prizes at the inaugural Vladimir Horowitz international piano competition in Kiev, winner at the E. Coca international competition in Chisinau, Moldova, and numerous national radio and television appearances.
+Early highlights include finalist and special recognition prizes at the inaugural Vladimir Horowitz international piano competition in Kiev, winner at the E. Coca international competition in Chisinau, Moldova, and many national radio and television appearances.

-Success during her college years coincided with a newfound desire to devote herself to charity work, which eventually led Ana and her husband to China, where they worked with poor and underprivileged families in Yunnan Province for three years.
-After returning to the States and continuing to work with children in inner-city schools for several years, she resumed graduate studies under the tutelage of Dr. Joseph DiPiazza at the University of North Carolina Greensboro, where she continues to perform.
-Ana is known for her virtuosity, dynamic range, luminous tone, and lyrical interpretations.
-When not playing, she enjoys writing, painting, and spending time with her husband, philosopher and poet Jesse Hamilton, and their daughter, aspiring sculptor Elizabeth Hamilton.
+Success during her college years coincided with a newfound desire to devote herself to charity work, which eventually led Ana and her husband to China, where they worked with poor and underprivileged children in Yunnan Province for three years.
+After returning to the States and continuing to work with students in inner-city schools for several years, she undertook graduate studies under the tutelage of Dr. Joseph DiPiazza in the University of North Carolina Greensboro’s school of music, graduating with the M.M. degree in piano performance (with distinction) in 2018.